 The bathroom is one of the most important rooms in any house and designing it for maximum utility and comfort is essentially.
 When remodeling your bathroom, here are 5 common design mistakes to avoid.

 Bathrooms are naturally quite wet.
-It’s estimated that proper waterproofing costs should account for 5 to 10 percent of the total cost of the room.
+It’s estimated that proper waterproofing costs should account for 5 to 10 percent of the total cost of the room. ready-mix concrete comes handy in such situations.
 Also, many materials that work fine in the design showroom don’t necessarily hold up to long-term exposure to moisture.
 This is why it’s best to design and build with durable materials that stand up to any moisture.

 Slippery Floors or Carpet in Bathrooms